InsertDisc/pattrmm/README.md

 1. Head over to the `Apps` tab in your unRAID instance and search for `Pattrmm`.
 There should only be one template from Droppisalt.
 2. Select the `Install` button
 3. Choose which branch you want to run `latest`, `develop`, or `nightly`.
-4. Fill-in the required Paths and Environment Variables. **Make sure of the following:** The `/config` points to your `Plex-Meta-Manager` config.yml and NOT to the default folder that unRAID might point to (often `.../appdata/pattrmm`)
+4. Fill-in the required Paths and Environment Variables. **Make sure of the following:** The `/config` points to your `Kometa` config.yml and NOT to the default folder that unRAID might point to (often `.../appdata/pattrmm`)
     - See below for an example.
 5. Select `Apply`.